raystack/frontier/docs/docs/tenants/org.md

   ]
 }'
 ```

 ---

 ### Invite user to an Organization

 Invite user with email to an organization and optionally to the groups within that Org.
-A user must exists in Shield before sending the invitation otherwise the request will fail.
+A user must exists in Frontier before sending the invitation otherwise the request will fail.
 Invitations expire in 7 days.

 **Required Authorization** : A user/service account with the role `Organization Admin` is authorized to take this action.
 Also any user being assigned with custom role with `invitationcreate` permission at `app/organization` namespace can also perform this action.

 1. Using **`POST /v1beta1/organizations/:orgId/invitations`** API